vmware-tanzu/velero/site/content/docs/v1.12/csi-snapshot-data-movement.md

 - CSI plugin checks if a data movement is required, if so it creates a `DataUpload` CR and then returns to Velero backup.
 - Velero now is able to back up other resources, including other PVC objects.
 - Velero backup controller periodically queries the data movement status from CSI plugin, the period is configurable through the Velero server parameter `--item-operation-sync-frequency`, by default it is 10s.
 On the call, CSI plugin turns to check the phase of the `DataUpload` CRs.
-- When all the `DataUpload` CRs come to a terminal state (i.e., `Completed`, `Failed` or `Cancelled`), Velero backup perists all the necessary information and finish the backup.
+- When all the `DataUpload` CRs come to a terminal state (i.e., `Completed`, `Failed` or `Cancelled`), Velero backup persists all the necessary information and finish the backup.

 - CSI plugin expects a data mover to handle the `DataUpload` CR.
 If no data mover is configured for the backup, Velero built-in data mover will handle it.
 - If the `DataUpload` CR does not reach to the terminal state with in the given time, the `DataUpload` CR will be cancelled.
 You can set the timeout value per backup through the `--item-operation-timeout` parameter, the default value is `4 hours`.